vadanrod14/RA.Aid/README.md

 RA.Aid (ReAct Aid) is a powerful AI-driven command-line tool that integrates `aider` (https://aider.chat/) within a LangChain ReAct agent loop.
 This unique combination allows developers to leverage aider's code editing capabilities while benefiting from LangChain's agent-based task execution framework.
 The tool provides an intelligent assistant that can help with research, planning, and implementation of development tasks.

+⚠️ **IMPORTANT: USE AT YOUR OWN RISK** ⚠️
+- This tool **can and will** automatically execute shell commands on your system
+- No warranty is provided, either express or implied
+- Always review the actions the agent proposes before allowing them to proceed

+## Key Features

+- **Multi-Step Task Planning**: The agent breaks down complex tasks into discrete, manageable steps and executes them sequentially.
+This systematic approach ensures thorough implementation and reduces errors.

+- **Automated Command Execution**: The agent can run shell commands automatically to accomplish tasks.
+While this makes it powerful, it also means you should carefully review its actions.

+- **Three-Stage Architecture**:
+  1. **Research**: Analyzes codebases and gathers context
+  2. **Planning**: Breaks down tasks into specific, actionable steps
+  3. **Implementation**: Executes each planned step sequentially

 What sets RA.Aid apart is its ability to handle complex programming tasks that extend beyond single-shot code edits.
 By combining research, strategic planning, and implementation into a cohesive workflow, RA.Aid can:

 - Break down and execute multi-step programming tasks